HieuNguyenVu/scully-personal-website/blog/resource-record-type.md

 ---
-title: 'DNS Resource　Record types'
+title: '[Did-I-Miss] DNS Resource　Record types'
 description: 'Resource records provide information about the underlying components of your domain, such as your web host or email provider.
-When someone goes to your website, or uses your domain name to send or receive email, resource records ensure all pieces connect and the website works properly.
-Resource records can also improve website security and authenticate domain name ownership.'
+When someone goes to your website, or uses your domain name to send or receive email, resource records ensure all pieces connect and the website works properly.'
 date_start: '2021/09/02'
 date_end: '2021/09/02'
 published: true